dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     }
     ```

-6. <a name="6"></a>In Visual Studio 17.1, `struct` type declarations with field initializers must include an explicitly declared constructor.
+6. <a name="6"></a><a name="roslyn-58581"></a>In Visual Studio 17.1, `struct` type declarations with field initializers must include an explicitly declared constructor.
 Additionally, all fields must be definitely assigned in `struct` instance constructors that do not have a `: this()` initializer so any previously unassigned fields must be assigned from the added constructor or from field initializers.
+See [csharplang#5552](https://github.com/dotnet/csharplang/issues/5552), [roslyn#58581](https://github.com/dotnet/roslyn/pull/58581).

     For instance, the following results in an error in 17.1:
     ```csharp